abekek/abekek.github.io/_pages/about.md

   - /about.html
 ---

 Glad you visited my page!
-My name is Alibek Kaliyev, and I am an international student from Kazakhstan studying <b>Computer Science and Business at Lehigh University.
+My name is Alibek Kaliyev, and I am an international student from Kazakhstan studying Computer Science and Business at Lehigh University.
 Along with my passion for Machine/Deep Learning technologies and Software Engineering, I am trying to combine them, I am deeply interested in topics of
 Neuroscience, Cognitive Science and Philosophy.
 I believe that the link between the brain and AI is the thing that will shape the future of humanity.